krbnite/krbnite.github.io/_posts/2019-11-11-Ai4-Healthcare.md

 tags: healthcare machine-learning deep-learning easi
 ---

+Some notes and anecdotes about my experience at the Ai4 Healthcare conference in NYC, Nov 11-12.

 # 9:00: AI and The Art of Human Care (Hassan Tetteh, DoD Joint Artificial Intelligence Center)
-Heart transplants.

-Human care theory: a theory of comprehensive care that advance each person's total health in body, mind, and spirit that challenges the current healthcare system.
-HCT consideres the current healthcare systemto be not patient focusesed -- but instead provides fragmented, inefficient, unnecessarily expensive healthcare.
+The opening session started off with sirens.

+The first speaker was announced and suddenly this booming audio filled the room.
+A video of ambulances and ERs played on screens from all sides.
+A heart was to be delivered, a transplant to be made.

+It was a pretty exciting opening, despite the rest of the talk having the vibe of an insurance agent giving a Ted Talk.
+The overall vibe was basically a sales pitch for JAIC initiatives and maybe a beacon for building partnerships.

 What is the JAIC?
-The center of AI excellence for the DoD.
+JAIC is the [Joint Artificial Intelligence Center](https://dodcio.defense.gov/About-DoD-CIO/Organization/JAIC/) -- it is an "AI center of excellence" for the DoD.

-This talk is basically a sales pitch for JAIC initiatives...
-Building partnerships.

-He did have the insight to know that really getting any ML/AI pipelines to be useful, you need a huge team of related skill sets (security, DevOps, software engineering).

-5 Product Lines at jAIC
+The speaker, Hassan Tetteh, promoted a vision of comprehensive care.
+One that personalizes to each individual, idiosyncratically advancing a person's total health in body, mind, and spirit that.
+Importantly, this patient-centered vision is in contrast to the forces driving the current healthcare system, which culminates in a incoherent patient experience that is fragmented, inefficient, unnecessarily expensive.

+To push this patient focus forward, the JAIC has 5 major product lines:
 * Health Records Analysis
 * Medical Imagery Classification
 * Automated Medical Logistics
-  - Successful implementation of Unmanned Aircraft Use for Delivery of a Human Organ for Transplantation
 * Suicide Prevention
 * Point-of-Injury Treatment Support

-His major advice: you really, really need to develop partnerships to be successful.
-Basically, you can't know everything!
+One insight the speaker had that I can certainly relate to is this:  to really extract practical value out ML/AI and develop products that extend beyond proof-of-concept, one needs more than a few data scientists or machine learning engineers; to be successful, one requires a strong, diverse team of skill sets spanning the tech spectrum (security, DevOps, software engineering).
+His major advice concerning this is that developing partnerships is essential for success: basically, you can't know and do everything yourself!

-"A ship in port is safe, but this is not what ships are built for.
-Sail out to the sea and do new things."
+He ended with an interesting quote from Grace Hopper:  "A ship in port is safe, but that is not what ships are built for.
+Sail out to sea and do new things."

 # 9:25: Solving Genomic Data Privacy in the Age of AI (Kyle Knack, Pure Storage)